ltranbach/INST377-Final-Project/README.md

                     1. insert - used for saving data

                     2. select - used for retrieving data

+    5. This project also utilized several libraries:

+       1. Vanilla Tilt library - allows for the artwork to be tilted, similarly to a 3D card

+       2. Animate on Scroll library - adds a fading animation when scrolling the pages

-    5. Future improvements for the project:
+    6. Future improvements for the project:

         1. The design of the website can be improved